-If you find yourself with leftover corn on the cob, make this east stovetop recipe for roasted creamed corn with bacon.
+If you find yourself with leftover corn on the cob, make this easy stovetop recipe for roasted creamed corn with bacon.
 The perfect combination of fresh corn, cream, and bacon.
-You can easily substitute canned corn too!

 I have heard it’s the best easy creamed corn recipe and I’m not going to argue with that.